Wednesday, September 27, 2023

 Source: Verywell Fit

-Vinyasa flow of the yoga is similar to yogic posture in Ashtanga asana.
+The Vinyasa flow of yoga is similar to the yogic posture in Ashtanga asana.
 In this sequence, breathing is involved while doing the asana, and there is a flow of asana.
 A set of 10 to 15 asanas is done in one flow and reversing the flow in which breathing is involved.
 A person feels tired when the sequence is completed as breathing is engaged during the sequence of asanas.

 Breathing In Power Yoga